Complexes of stable $\infty$-categories: Introduction

 \subsection{Relations to previous work}

 As already indicated in the very beginning, the idea to consider categorical complexes is, in principle, by no means new: short exact categorical sequences in the form of localization sequences already play a central role in algebraic $K$-theory.
 Also the directed pullback construction has already been used in this context, cf.~\cite{LT19}, where (implicitly) also the product totalization of a square is being considered.
 As the authors have told us, they have also observed a type of Beck--Chevalley phenomenon, that will be relevant for applications to $K$-theory.
 A version of categorical complexes for non-stable symmetric monoidal $\infty$-categories was introduced in \cite{Lur:tft}, but the motivation in this context is quite different from ours.
-The Calabi-Yau structures introduced in \S \ref{sec:CY} can be interpreted in the framework of \cite{ST:cy} but our examples have not been considered there. \todo{maybe this could be expanded somewhere} The work in progress \cite{auroux:multi} studies Fukaya categories for Landau-Ginzburg models with {\em multi-potentials}.
+The Calabi-Yau structures introduced in \S \ref{sec:CY} can be interpreted in the framework of \cite{ST:cy} but our examples have not been considered there.
+The work in progress \cite{auroux:multi} studies Fukaya categories for Landau-Ginzburg models with {\em multi-potentials}.
 As indicated to us by the authors, this theory will provide a means to introduce cubical categorical diagrams in terms of partially wrapped Fukaya categories which one would expect to mirror the cubical diagrams in \S \ref{subsec:completeintersection}.
 Variants of this homological mirror symmetry conjecture for categorical cubes were already recorded in \cite{Lee22}.
 The expected relation to our formulation will be explained below.
-The idea to use matrices to describe coordinate changes for semiorthogonal decompositions already appears in \cite{DKS:nspherical}, similar in spirit to the lax matrices in \S \ref{seclax}.